adamsullovey/whistler-blackcomb-kibana-lift-monitor/readme.md

 ```
 When working on my dev machine, I used this to start node with the same BONSAI_URL environment variable set that Heroku has.

 ### Heroku is fun

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/adamsullovey/whistler-blackcomb-kibana-lift-monitor)

+Things to note when you deploy this:

+1. The default time range in the Kibana dashboard is 6 hours, so it takes ~15 minutes to save enough data for the graphs to populate.
-If this runs on a free dyno, the process that scrapes data and serves Kibana will shut down if it doesn't receive any HTTP requests, and no data will be scraped.
+2. If this runs on a free dyno, the process that scrapes data and serves Kibana will sleep if it doesn't receive any HTTP requests, and no data will be scraped.
+No data means blank spots in the graphs.
+You can refresh the page with the browser's refresh button (not Kibana's refresh button, which only makes a request to the ElasticSearch server), or set up another service to ping the app's URL occasionally to stop the process from sleeping.

 Other stuff to add?
 -------